jjs-dev/jjs/man/src/sysroot.md

 # Sysroot Layout
-* /opt it is a sysroot itself (i.e. it should contain something like `./bin`, `./lib` etc).
+* /opt is a nested sysroot (i.e. it should contain something like `./bin`, `./lib` etc).
 It's contents will be exposed to sandbox at both build and run time.
-It __must not__ contain any files or symlinkks (only directories), and it __must not__ contain `./workdir` directory
+It __must not__ contain any files or symlinks (only directories), and it __must not__ contain `./workdir` directory
 * /etc contains JJS config files:
     - /etc/jjs.toml - main config;